Meritites II: Family and early life

 Meritites II was probably a daughter of Khufu, as she was said to be a King's daughter of his body and as the location of her tomb indicates a relation to Khufu.
-She was a Prophetess of Khufu, Hathor and Neith.
+She was a Prophetess of Khufu, Hathor, and Neith.

 Meritites was married to Akhethotep, who was a director of the palace.
 Further titles of Akhethotep include Sole friend, Priest of the Bas of Nekhen, and Overseer of fishers/ fowlers.
-In the tomb several children are depicted.
-A block formerly in the McGregor collection, but now in Lisbon shows two daughters.
+In the tomb, several children are depicted.
+A block formerly in the McGregor collection, but now in the Calouste Gulbenkian Museum in Lisbon (Inv.
+No. 159) shows two daughters.
 One daughter is named Hetepheres and only a partial name has been preserved for the second girl: Khufu[...].

 Burial

 Akhethotep and Meritites were buried at Giza in tomb G 7650.
 The mastaba is stone built and the interior offering room is decorated.
 Akhethotep is depicted with his wife Meritites and attendants in some of the scenes.
-In one scene Akhethotep is accompanied by two daughters.
-A red granite sarcophagus with a palace facade was discovered in shaft C. Meritites died during the reign of her brother Khafre.
+In one scene, Akhethotep is accompanied by two daughters.
+A red granite sarcophagus with a palace facade was discovered in shaft C, now Brooklyn Museum, New York City (Inv.
+No. 48.110).